-This redevelopment requires private sector participation to densify the Hurley Disposition Area, enliven the Disposition Site, and assemble the team and marshal the resources necessary to significantly expand the building improvements onsite.
+Utilizing private sector participation will allow the Commonwealth to densify the Hurley Disposition Area, enliven the Disposition Site, and assemble the team and marshal the resources necessary to significantly expand the building improvements onsite.
 Development sites of this size are quite rare in Downtown Boston, so this should be an attractive opportunity for well-respected, large development firms.